ShonTaware/OpenSource_Physical_Design/README.md

  ## Timing Parameters

 # Day 3 - Design library cell using Magic Layout and ngspice characterization
   Every Design is represented by equivalent cell design.
 All the standard cell designs are available in the Cell Library.
 A fully custom cell design that meets all rules can be added to the library.
-To begin with, a CMOS Inverter is designed in Magic Layout Tool.
+To begin with, a CMOS Inverter is designed in Magic Layout Tool and analysis is carried out using NGSPICE tool.

  ## CMOS Inverter Design using Magic
  ## Create Standard Cell Layout and Extract SPICE Netlist
  ## Transient Analysis using NGSPICE

 # Day 4 - Pre-layout timing analysis and importance of good clock tree
+  In order to use a design of standard cell layout in OpenLANE RTL2GDS flow, it is converted to a standard cell LEF.
+LEF stands for Library Exchange Format.
+The entire design has to be analyzed for any timing violations after addition or change in the design.

  ## Magic Layout to Standard Cell LEF

  ## Timing Analysis using OpenSTA
  ## Clock Tree Synthesis using TritonCTS